hixio-mh/angular-build/README.md

 * Supports built-in style processing of .css and .scss files.
 * Supports style preprocessor options for .scss files.
 * Automatic copying and entry point processing of package.json file to output directory.
-* Can copy assets (README.md, LICENSE, etc.) to output directory.
+* Can copy assets (README, LICENSE, etc.) to output directory.
 * Can replace individual package.json version, name, description, etc with root package.json one or command argument.
 * Can replace version placeholder in typescript file.
 * Can replace version, package name placeholders in banner file.